-- will be primarily responsible for ensuring the implementation of the EMP and will perform regular site inspections/audits with the specific aim to ensure environmental conformance by the Contractor; - to visit the site on a regular basis while construction is in progress; - will keep environmental records (including photographs) of the construction activities; - must ensure that "No-Go" and "Open Space" areas are adequately protected and adhered to; - must approve and be present during the demarcation of the necessary areas for storage of materials, ablutions, eating areas of contract workers etc.; - to conduct a start-up meeting before construction commences and will provide environmental training at the beginning of the project and will provide environmental awareness training throughout the life of the project; - must be informed of site and technical meetings to be able to comment and report on environmental issues; - will call for, and approve, method statements for construction activities that might pose an environmental impact and must ensure that method statements are approved before commencement of the work; - must implement immediate mitigating action in the case of critical environmental impacts - must deal with public complaints/queries regarding environmental issues; - will record his findings and all environmental non-conformances in an environmental completion report (which will be forwarded to the Client and the Construction Supervisor); - will conduct a closing down visit ASAP after completion of the Development; - will commission an independent Environmental Compliance Audit within 6 months after completion of the contract.
+- will be primarily responsible for ensuring the implementation of the EMPr and will perform regular site inspections/audits with the specific aim to ensure environmental conformance by the Contractor; - to visit the site on a regular basis while construction is in progress; - will keep environmental records (including photographs) of the construction activities; - must ensure that "No-Go" and "Open Space" areas are adequately protected and adhered to; - must approve and be present during the demarcation of the necessary areas for storage of materials, ablutions, eating areas of contract workers etc.; - to conduct a start-up meeting before construction commences and will provide environmental training at the beginning of the project and will provide environmental awareness training throughout the life of the project; - must be informed of site and technical meetings to be able to comment and report on environmental issues; - will call for, and approve, method statements for construction activities that might pose an environmental impact and must ensure that method statements are approved before commencement of the work; - must implement immediate mitigating action in the case of critical environmental impacts - must deal with public complaints/queries regarding environmental issues; - will record his findings and all environmental non-conformances in an environmental completion report (which will be forwarded to the Client and the Construction Supervisor); - will conduct a closing down visit ASAP after completion of the Development; - will commission an independent Environmental Compliance Audit and submit to the competent authority at intervals as indicated in the Environmental Authorisation (EA). - This audit programme was included into the EMPr to comply with requirements of Appendix 7 of the EIA Regulations, 2014. - The frequency of auditing of compliance with the conditions of the environmental authorisation and of compliance with the approved EMPr, and where applicable the closure plan, in order to determine whether such EMPr and closure plan continuously meet mitigation requirements and addresses environmental impacts, taking into account processes for such auditing prescribed in terms of the EIA Regulations, 2014. - The holder of this environmental authorisation must, for the period during which the environmental authorisation and EMPr, and where applicable the closure plan, remain valid- - (a) ensure that the compliance with the conditions of the environmental authorisation and the EMPr, and where applicable the closure plan, is audited; and - (b) submit an environmental audit report to the relevant competent authority (DENC).